KubeRocketCI/docs/versioned_docs/version-3.9.0/use-cases/external-secrets.md

 ## Preconditions

-- KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with Gerrit, Tekton and [Argo CD](../operator-guide/cd/argocd-integration.md);
+- KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with [GitOps](../user-guide/gitops.md) repo (to be able to create components);
 - External Secrets is [installed](../operator-guide/secrets-management/install-external-secrets-operator.md);
 - Developer has access to the KubeRocketCI instances using the Single-Sign-On approach;
-- Developer has the `Administrator` role (to perform merge in Gerrit);
+- Developer has merge permissions in the one of the [Git Server](../user-guide/git-server-overview.md) repository, e.g. GitHub;
-- Developer has access to manage secrets in demo-vault namespace.
+- Developer has permissions to create resources such as namespace, roles, and role bindings.

 ## Scenario